LSTM-MAS: A Long Short-Term Memory Inspired Multi-Agent System for Long-Context Understanding: Experiment

 \subsection{Overall Results of LSTM-MAS}

 \definecolor{myDarkGreen}{HTML}{006400}

-Table~\ref{results} presents the test results of LSTM-MAS across eleven large language models (LLMs). \paragraph{Q\&A} First, LSTM-MAS(8K) significantly outperformed baselines on the vast majority of Q\&A datasets, achieving improvements of \textbf{243.62\%} and \textbf{72.32\%} using \textbf{Qwen2.5-7B} as the base model on the Qasper and MuSiQue datasets, respectively.
-Some datasets, such as Narrative QA, HotpotQA, and 2WikiMQA, have input lengths that exceed the contextual window length of Vanilla(8K) and cannot be processed, whereas LSTM-MAS does not have this limitation.
-Compared to the state-of-the-art result of CoA(8K) for current multi-agent systems, LSTM-MAS achieved improvements of \textbf{40.93\%}, \textbf{43.70\%}, \textbf{121.57\%}, and \textbf{33.12\%} on Narrative QA, Qasper, HotpotQA, and MuSiQue, respectively, using the same base model, Qwen2.5-7B.
-Although CoA(8K) significantly improves the performance of the Vanilla(8K) baseline, its effectiveness remains lower than that of LSTM-MAS.
+Table~\ref{results} presents the test results of LSTM-MAS across eleven large language models (LLMs). \paragraph{Q\&A} First, LSTM-MAS (8K) demonstrated significant improvements over the baseline models across five question-answering datasets.
+When utilizing Qwen2.5-7B as the base model, our framework achieved substantial, multi-fold performance gains across all evaluated datasets.
+Furthermore, the experiments reveal that LSTM-MAS operates unconstrained by the intrinsic context window limits of the base models, effectively bridging the capabilities gap between small and large-scale models.
+Notably, within the Qwen2.5 series (7B, 14B, and 32B), the performance disparity was drastically reduced from approximately 44\% in the base models to a mere \textbf{4.7\%}.
+Compared to the state-of-the-art result of CoA(8K) for current multi-agent systems, LSTM-MAS achieved improvements of \textbf{97.97\%}, \textbf{65.75\%}, \textbf{122.19\%}, \textbf{39.61\%} and \textbf{10.80\%} on Narrative QA, Qasper, HotpotQA, 2WikiMQA and MuSiQue, respectively, using the same base model, Qwen2.5-7B.
 We also compared LightRAG~\cite{guo2024lightrag} with our method, due to insufficient computing power, we only compared LightRAG on smaller models (The results of the larger models are presented in Appendix C).
 LightRAG performed reasonably well on few-shot tasks; however, its performance on other datasets did not reach the level achieved by our approach.

 \paragraph{Summarization and Few-shot Learning} LSTM-MAS demonstrates equal effectiveness in both summarization and few-shot learning tasks.
-When using \textbf{Qwen2.5-7B} as the base model, LSTM-MAS(8K) achieved improvements of \textbf{79.22\%}, \textbf{113.1\%} and \textbf{138.45\%} on the GovReport, QMSum and SAMSum datasets, respectively, compared to Vanilla(8K).
+When using \textbf{Qwen2.5-7B} as the base model, LSTM-MAS(8K) achieved improvements of \textbf{79.22\%}, \textbf{113.10\%} and \textbf{134.99\%} on the GovReport, QMSum and SAMSum datasets, respectively, compared to Vanilla(8K).
 When compared to CoA(8K), our system showed an improvement of \textbf{59.7\%} and \textbf{7.73\%} on QMSum and SAMSum.
 Compared with LONGAGENT, our framework has achieved significant gains.
-LONGAGENT is almost completely unable to handle tasks such as summarization and fest-shot learning, while our framework demonstrates excellent generalization.
+LONGAGENT is almost completely unable to handle tasks such as summarization and few-shot learning, while our framework demonstrates excellent generalization.